 Eligibility for Medicare Supplement insurance Plan G in Texas hinges on being enrolled in Medicare Part A and Part B (Original Medicare).
 You’ll pay a monthly premium for your Medigap Plan G policy in addition to your Medicare Part B premium.

-What is Medicare Supplement Plan G in Texas?
+What is Medicare Supplement plan G in Texas?

-What Does Medicare Supplement Plan G in Texas Cover?
+What does Medicare Supplement Plan G cover?

 Original Medicare pays for a lot when it comes to your healthcare.
 On top of the Medicare-approved amounts that are covered by the Federal Medicare program in the United States, you can enjoy having these additional Medicare benefits covered if you sign up for Medicare Supplement Plan G in Texas.

 But here’s what Medigap Plan G will cover: